saye2427/personal-webpage/personal-homepage.md

 This can any project you want it to be.
 Keeping some limits will allow you to get more out of the project.

-Again, the class is focused on frontend, so imit yourself to only frontend features.
+Again, the class is focused on frontend, so limit yourself to only frontend features.
 And keep in mind that you can expand the project in the future.